-User Segmentation and The Keys to Maximizing Mobile Lifetime Value (LTV)
+User Segmentation And The Key To Maximizing Mobile LTV

 When most developers are looking at acquisition costs on mobile, many get stuck in short-term thinking, getting hung up on headline prices rather than a return on investment calculation.